nazy67/AnsibleProject2/LAMP/README.md

 ### Notes

 When you want to install a package from repository like ```yum``` make sure to update it first, that way your packages will be up to date.
+Remember that WordPress 5.7 is not compitable with PHP 7.2, that's why it didn't work.